 Creating long-term job growth in Michigan is my top priority in Congress. - Tim

 Reducing barriers to employment and increasing Michigan's and America's global competitiveness are critical steps for encouraging high-skilled, good paying jobs that give American families peace of mind.

 In my conversations with constituents and employers, it is clear that too many policies coming out of Washington are making it difficult for Michigan’s businesses to grow and hire new employees.

 Congress can support new jobs by reducing regulatory burdens on small businesses and encouraging them to innovate, expand, and create more job opportunities in their community.
-I believe that taking the following practical steps will help us create long-term economic growth:
+Taking the following practical steps will help us create long-term economic growth:

 Reduce Tax Burden

 Expand Education and Workforce Development Opportunities

 I continue to hear from families in Michigan who are paying more for health care while receiving less choice and reduced care under the Patient Protection and Affordable Care Act.
 I am committed to reforming our health care system in a way that promotes consumer choice, and makes health care coverage more affordable and accessible.
 In doing so, we must ensure patients and families who suffer from a pre-existing condition are not left behind.
 For that reason, I support H.R.692, the Pre-Existing Conditions Protection Act.
 For more details on my efforts to strengthen our health care system, you may visit my health care page.

 Reduce Harmful Regulations